Media spotlight on employment services

 We are collecting examples of job agency abuse and related news media.
 If you have a story to add, please send it to us here.

-2 November 2022, Guardian Australia, Luke Henriques-Gomes.
+14 August 2022, Guardian Australia, Luke Henriques-Gomes.
 Access the full article here.
-One woman’s payments…
+Nathan, now on…

 Job agency says to scrap ‘mutual obligations’